HortonworksUniversity/Essentials/demos/hive/README.md

 Show that
 [Hive's DDL Documentation](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL)
-should be very family to all _(at least, "above the line")_ and then execute the following table create in an empty Worksheet.
+should be very familiar to all _(at least, "above the line")_ and then execute the following table create in an empty Worksheet.

 ```